oracle/accelerated-data-science/docs/source/user_guide/jobs/infrastructure.rst

 =======

 Logging is not required to create the job.
-However, it is highly recommended to enable logging for debugging and monitoring purpose.
+However, it is highly recommended to enable logging for debugging and monitoring.

 In the preceding example, both the log OCID and corresponding log group OCID are specified with the :py:class:`~ads.jobs.DataScienceJob` instance.